 Another example is between the MAH, the global PV service provider, and the local PV service provider.

-In this section, each party should clarify their roles in delivering PV activities and how they are organisationally connected.
+In this section, each party should clarify its roles in delivering PV activities and how it is organisationally connected.

 All the responsibilities performed by the Local Qualified Person for Pharmacovigilance (LQPPV) shall be listed here; examples may include:

-This section should clarify the role of LQPPV in creating, maintaining, and submitting the local Pharmacovigilance Sub-System File (PSSF) or local PSMF.
+This section should clarify LQPPV’s role in creating, maintaining, and submitting the local Pharmacovigilance Sub-System File (PSSF) or local PSMF.

-This section should describe the reconciliation procedure in detail, such as the parties involved in the process, the type of safety information (e.g., number of ICSRs received during the month, submitted PSURs, submitted RMPs, Regulatory Authority requests, etc.), and the timelines.
+This section should describe the reconciliation procedure in detail, including the parties involved, the type of safety information (e.g., the number of ICSRs received during the month, submitted PSURs, submitted RMPs, Regulatory Authority requests, etc.), and the timelines.

 To ensure compliance with SFDA timelines, signing parties should define the timelines for exchanging safety information.
 Examples may include: